3vm/dsn_verif/Ehgu_white_paper.md

 Ana Gonzalez is a professor in San Carlos university Argentina.
 She has limited access to actual job related material, she uses the educational material from Ehgu design ecosystem to expand and make her class more practically applicable.
 Some of her students team up and start a small design IP development startup.

+Viet Nguyen is the son of a fruit seller in Ho Chi Minh City, Vietnam.
+He is a curious teenager.
+He is fascinated by smartphones.
+By the age of 15, he managed to self learn Android apps programming.
+He has created widely popular apps targeted for Vietnamese population.
+He wants to do more.
+He is curious about the black slab like thing inside smartphones.
+He used the Skywater open PDK, Efabless low cost silicon test vehicle and Google sponsored shuttle to make a small but import IoT sensor.

+Cathy Jones is a young teenager in rural Wyoming.
+She is obsessed with anything electronic.
+By age 14, she created a reverse camera gadget for her father’s 15 year old car.
+Her parents are from a middle class family with only very little money left to spend for her education.
+Cathy is keen on joining an electrical engineering program in a reputed university in California.
+But her parents cannot afford the tuition and dorm fees for four years.
+Undaunted by the lack of opportunities, Cathy starts self learning about chip design and with a group of like minded friends pools together $3000 to design and produce 100 parts of a small low power RISC-V based microcontroller to be used in their smart farm.

+Madhavan is a very talented circuit design engineer in a leading semiconductor IP company.
+He has spent well over a decade designing standard cells.
+He is eager to do RTL design, but, his own company would not give him RTL design opportunity.
+He is frustrated on being stuck in a job not very interesting to him.
+He uses Verilog-Yosys-OpenLane tool chain to demo an image processor design to his boss.
+His design meets timing at 500MHz for a VGA video.
+His boss is impressed and offers Madhavan a principal engineer role for RTL design.

 Preface
 --------

-Electronic chips are now everywhere.
-There are chips deep in the Sahara desert, there are chips in space, there are chips inside the human body, there are chips deep in the ocean, there are chips inside cars, there are chips in rockets and there are chips in unimaginable places.
+Electronic chips are now everywhere - space, air, water, land, human/animal bodies and unimaginable places.
 But chip designers are only a tiny fraction of the world population and are also located only in a few selected pockets of the world.
 The headcount of chip designers is so small, it is a miracle they are able to make an out-sized impact on the world.
 Every piece of modern machine contains chips in one form or another.
 Our life in the information age is underpinned by chips.
 Even at the current level of technology the value added by chips is immense.
 So immense that most of the world population depends on it for healthy, happy and prosperous living.
 Suppose, I tell you the number of chip designers can be increased by a factor of 100x and the number of electronics systems designed by a factor of 1000x, what wonders would come to pass?
 Is it even possible?
 Oh, Yes!
 We can.
 Sadly, when older professions are fading away into history newer professions like chip design has a significant shortage of skilled people.
 Chip design is accessible to only a few people in the world.
 The design process is also far less efficient than what it can be.
-In this whitepaper,  I describe my ideas related to a hardware design ecosystem that is more efficient at producing useful hardware and also reward more people across the whole world.
+In this whitepaper,  I describe my ideas related to a hardware design ecosystem that is more efficient at producing useful hardware and also rewarding more people across the whole world.
+New developments (Skywater foundary, Google free MPW, Efabless, Software as a service (SaaS) offerings from traditional EDA companies) in the semiconductor ecosystem has improved the efficiency a lot.
+Yet more needs to be done.
+So far proving that someone has the skills to get a job is still left to masters degrees and no certification exam is open to all.
 It is quite cumbersome to refer to hardware design engineers or ASIC design engineers or digital designers or RTL designers or IC designers or FPGA designers.
 It is also rather useless to add the term engineer to every job title.
 So,  I am naming this particular trade as chipping and the practitioner as a chipper.

 Vikram

-September 2019
+First Version: September 2019, updated: Nov 2022

 Ehgu Proposal